 Chairman and Proprietor, Jackson Family Wines

-One of the wine industry’s top executives and innovators, Jackson Family Wines Chairman & Proprietor Barbara R. Banke has spent the last two decades leading the company she co-founded with her late husband, wine icon Jess Jackson, while building and expanding their mutual passion for Thoroughbreds via Stonestreet Farm.
+One of the industry’s top executives and innovators, Jackson Family Wines Chairman & Proprietor Barbara R. Banke has spent the last two decades leading the company she co-founded with her late husband, wine icon Jess Jackson.

-The UCLA and Hastings Law School graduate is no stranger to juggling diverse workloads.
-A former land use and constitutional law attorney, Banke spent more than a decade arguing cases before the United States Supreme Court and Courts of Appeal, and raised three children with Jess (Katie, Julia and Christopher Jackson), who are each involved in Jackson Family Wines.
+Banke is a graduate of UCLA and Hastings Law School.
+A former land use and constitutional law attorney, she spent more than a decade arguing cases before the United States Supreme Court and Courts of Appeal.
+She raised three children with Jess (Katherine, Julia and Christopher Jackson), who are each involved in Jackson Family Wines.

 Antony R. BeckAntony R. Beck